frontrunnerio/phoenix_pubsub_rb/README.md

 # Phoenix Pubsub for Ruby

-Still waiting for ActionCable to be released and you want to leverage the unbeaten performance of the Erlang VM for Websocket connections?
-Then this Gem might be for you.

 PhoenixPubsub allows you to publish messages to Phoenix Channels from Ruby.
 Subscriptions are not implemented (yet).

 ## Installation